okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-signon-policy/main/index.md

     * **Per Device:** Provides the option **Do not challenge me on this device again** in the end user MFA challenge dialog.
 This option allows prompts solely for new devices.
     * **Every Time:** End users are prompted every time they sign in to Okta and can't influence when they are prompted to provide a factor.
     * **Per Session:** Provides the option **Do not challenge me on this device for the next (minutes/hours/days)** in the end user MFA challenge dialog.
-You specify the **Factor Lifetime** below.
-When specifying per session, note that sessions have a default lifetime as configured, but sessions always end whenever users sign out of their Okta session.
+When you specify per session, note that sessions have a default lifetime as configured, but sessions always end whenever users sign out of their Okta session.

 6. For this use case example, leave the default **Factor Lifetime** of **15 minutes**.
 Use these fields to specify how much time must elapse before the user is challenged again for the secondary factor.